International Travel Policy

 A good example of this would is loaning someone a USB drive, laptop, or other digital device with stored information.
 The U.S. Department of State's website has information on what can be taken and what cannot be taken to certain countries along with notifications of countries under sanction or warnings for related criminal activity.

-If it is determined that the country to which you will travel is under sanction, it is imperative that you contact the director of the Office of International Student Success and Global Engagement to determine how best to proceed.
+If it is determined that the country to which you will travel is under sanction, it is imperative that you contact the Global Engagement Office to determine how best to proceed.

 For comprehensive information on the new leveled Travel Advisory System, visit this website: U.S. Department of State Bureau of Consular Affairs: New Leveled Travel Advisory System.